Introduction to Creative Commons Licenses and Finding Open Content

 As the amount of CC licensed content grows, there is an increasing wealth of resources available.
 For more ideas and places to look, go to:

-Copyright and Finding Open Content
+Copyright and Finding Open Content70

-Explore publicly accessible materials
+Explore publicly accessible materials73

 Anali Maughan Perry is the Head of Learning Services and Scholarly Communication Librarian at ASU Library.
 She specializes in scholarly publishing and copyright, with particular emphasis on fair use, open access to scholarly information, and open education.